Subdeacon: Byzantine Rite

-In the Byzantine Rite, (followed by the majority of Eastern Orthodox churches), the subdeacon's liturgical role is primarily that of servant to the bishop.
-He assists the bishop during hierarchical liturgies, (at which a hierarch/bishop is present and presiding) by vesting him, by looking after and presenting the trikiridikiri, placing the orletzi, operating the veil and Royal Doors, and handing the bishop and relieving him of all that he needs so as to enable him to perform his role of prayer undistracted.
+In the Byzantine Rite (followed by the majority of Eastern Orthodox churches) the subdeacon's liturgical role is primarily that of servant to the bishop.
+They assist the bishop during hierarchical liturgies, (at which a hierarch/bishop is present and presiding) by vesting them, by looking after and presenting the trikiri and dikiri, placing the aëtos, operating the veil and Royal Doors, and handing the bishop and relieving them of all that they need so as to enable them to perform their role of prayer undistracted.
 Outside of hierarchical liturgies, the subdeacon serves in the altar as any other server but, as highest-ranking of the minor clergy, is responsible for co-ordinating and leading the serving team.
 In addition to the above duties, the subdeacon may read the reading from the Epistle at the Divine Liturgy if there is only one deacon.
 The subdeacon also has practical responsibilities in the care of the altar, by cleaning it, looking after the clergy vestments and the cloths of the Holy Table, cleaning and mending them, and changing them according to the feasts, fasts, and seasons.
-For this reason, he has a general blessing to touch the Holy Table and the Table of Oblation, which Readers and other servers may not do.
-He is also responsible for the training of new servers.
+For this reason, they have a general blessing to touch the Holy Table and the Table of Oblation, which Readers and other servers may not do.
+They are also responsible for the training of new servers.

 The clerical street-wear of a subdeacon is the inner-cassock (podryasnik) and outer cassock (ryasa).
 Many wear the cassock only when present among the church community or attending to church business.

-For liturgies, the subdeacon is vested in a sticharion with an orarion tied around his waist, up over his shoulders (forming a cross in back), and with the ends crossed over, and tucked under the section around the waist.
+For liturgies, the subdeacon is vested in a sticharion with an orarion tied around their waist, up over their shoulders (forming a cross in back), and with the ends crossed over, and tucked under the section around the waist.
 This distinguishes them from acolytes in those jurisdictions where acolytes are ordained and blessed to wear the orarion, as the latter do not wear the orarion crossed in front but simply hanging straight down.